Pressure at infinity and strong positive recurrence in negative curvature: Entropies for geodesic flows, by Felipe Riquelme

 \subsection{All entropies coincide}

 The main result of this appendix is stated below.
-Despite of being expected, the relevance of it lies on its many potential applications.
+Despite of being expected, its relevance lies in its many potential applications.
 For example, in~\cite[Theorem 1.4]{ST19}, a formula relating local entropies of invariant measures through a change of the Riemannian metric has been established, which brings as consequence such a formula for Kolmogorov-Sinai entropies.
-In particular, it also gives a relation between topological entropies of geodesic flows coming from perturbations of a given Riemannian metric by the use of measures of maximal entropies on the corresponding dynamics.
+In particular, it also gives a relationship between topological entropies of geodesic flows coming from perturbations of a given Riemannian metric by the use of measures of maximal entropies on the corresponding dynamics.